To be considered for federal financial aid (grants, loans and work-study funds), you have to meet certain requirements.

 - You must be enrolled in a qualifying program that leads to an associate degree or an eligible vocational certificate or be in a transfer program that leads to a bachelor's degree at another institution.

-- The courses you take must be required for your degree program (courses in program of study for Financial Aid).
+- The courses you take must be required for your degree program (See Eligible Courses & Programs below).

 - You must be attending a minimum of half-time (6 credit hours) each semester to be eligible for loans.